-Sara Elizabeth Timmins established Life Out Loud Films in 2018 to create quality, inspiring impact films that champion women.
-Her films have been seen in theatres, the Hallmark Channel, Starz, Showtime and internationally.
+Sara Elizabeth Timmins established Life Out Lout Films to create quality, inspiring impact films that champion women.
+Her films have been seen theatrically as well as HBO, Hallmark Channel, Starz, Showtime and internationally.
 She has worked with talented actors like Jane Seymour, Ellen Burstyn, Chris Cooper, Josh Lucas and Mackenzie Foy and writers like NY Times Best Selling Author David Baldacci.
-Most recently, she field produced an HBO docu series for Mark Wahlberg’s company and is in development on several feature films and series.
-She is a member of the Academy of Television Arts and Sciences, SAG and both DGA & PGA eligible and was a Qualified Independent Producer for NBCUniversal/IFTA,.
-Shegraduated Summa Cum Laude from Xavier University.
+Most recently, she produced McMillions, an HBO docu series for Mark Wahlberg’s company which premiered at Sundance 2020 and is in development on several feature films and series.
+She also works as a consultant for both films and filmmakers and has produced national campaigns for companies like Meyer Natural Foods & Laura's Lean.
+She believes she has a responsibility through film to spark conversations, that spark action, that spark change and remains dedicated to encouraging the work of talented writers and championing female leaders behind the camera while providing strong female roles on camera.
+She is a member of the Academy of Television Arts and Sciences, SAG and both DGA & PGA eligible and was a Qualified Independent Producer for NBCUniversal/IFTA.
 Full Bio »

 Sara Elizabeth Timmins

 Q: What is the format of a webinar?

 A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.

 Q: Do I have to be located in a specific location?